sarahc-dev/tdd-js-notes-app/README.md

 - Controller - handles the logic and interaction with the database based on the user request.

 ![backend diagram](./diagrams/backend-diagram.png)

+### Backend setup

+I will begin by creating the backend.

+I am using Jest for unit tests, and I am also going to be using Supertest to perform some integration tests.
+This is a library that enables you to test APIs.

 ### Frontend Component Design